NEST 2018 – National Entrance Screening Test

 Syllabus: The syllabus for NEST 2018 primarily follows the NCERT/ CBSE science syllabus of class XI-XII.

 There is, however, no specific syllabus for the general section.

 This section tests applicant’s familiarity with, but not detailed understanding of, major historical milestones in subjects like astronomy, biology, chemistry, mathematics, physics, computer science and environmental science.

 Questions will be designed to test analytic abilities and comprehension of scientific passages.

 Some of the questions in this section may require knowledge of class X mathematics.

-Tags: nest, nest entrance application form, nest exam centres, nest exam pattern, NEST Exam Pattern 2016, nest exam pattern 2017, nest exam sample papers, nest notification, nest pattern, NEST Question Type, nest syllabus, nest syllabus 2016, nest syllabus 2017, nest test pattern, nest test pattern 2016, nest test pattern 2017, syllabus nest, test pattern for nest exam
+Tags: nest, nest entrance application form, nest exam centres, nest exam pattern, nest exam pattern 2018, nest exam sample papers, nest notification, nest pattern, NEST Question Type, nest syllabus, nest syllabus 2017, nest syllabus 2018, nest test pattern, nest test pattern 2017, nest test pattern 2018, syllabus nest, test pattern for nest exam